 Now retired Penny has over 30 years’ experience as a Civic Officer.
 She worked in the House of Commons before going to the Lord Mayor of London's Office and then as Civic Officer for the Borough of King's Lynn & West Norfolk.
 Currently Secretary of NACO she has been an Executive Member since the Association was formed.

 Margaret Humphrey - London Borough of Camden

-Margaret has worked in Camden since 1982 and has been Mayor’s Officer for the past 22 years.
+Margaret has worked in Camden since 1982 and has been Mayor’s Officer for the some 20 plus years.
 Margaret is an active member of the Executive and being in the heart of London, Camden often plays host to our training days.
 Margaret, along with Jim Babbington, also co-ordinates meetings of the Network for Civic Officers for London borough members.

 Alexandra Kowalczuk - Former Civic Officer

 Alex worked in various civic offices in Leicestershire for 30 years with her last position being Head of the Civic, Members, Executive, Events and Town Hall Operations for Leicester City Council.
 After being made redundant in 2012, Alex set up her own company Alexandra K Ltd - The Business Fixer, where she now works with Businesses and Organisations to achieve their goals and help them grow.

 Margaret Lobo - London Borough of Bromley